 Each user-defined permanent or temporary database table can either be nonfragmented or else can have exactly one fragmentation scheme.
-You cannot, for example, define a table in which some fragments use a round-robin strategy, and other fragments use an expression strategy.
+You cannot, for example, define a table in which some fragments use a round-robin strategy, and other fragments use a list or interval strategy.